carbonplan/research/articles/dac-calculator-explainer/index.md

   capitalRecovery={416}
 />

+As these comparisons show, the energy source on its own does not determine how scenarios stack up — the full parameter space matters.

-If we were to use a GWP20 of 86 for methane instead of a GWP100 of 32, emissions would become so high that the system no longer achieves carbon removal.
+For NGCC in particular, is it also possible for emissions to be so high that the system no longer achives carbon removal.
+This would occur in the above scenario if we were to use a GWP20 of 86 for methane instead of a GWP100 of 32.
 Even with a GWP100 of 32, higher electricity and thermal requirements coupled to even higher leakage rates could result in no net removal, as shown here, though note that these are extremely high values.

 <ParameterScenario
   figureNumber={6}